vboussange/PhDthesis/draft/conclusion.md

 - Better detection of noise, and know how to
   - Levin: In the metaphor of Ralph Gomory [21], the central problem is to develop an appropriate statistical mechanics that allows one to sepa- rate the knowable unknown from the truly unknowable.

+### Applications of MiniBatchInference.jl
+- calibration of model and prediction of response to climate change \cite{Feng2018}